bvandewe/events-player/docs/configuration.md

 #### `API_BROWSER_QUEUE_SIZE`

-- **Description**: Maximum size of the in-memory event queue for SSE streaming
+- **Description**: Maximum number of event accordion items rendered in the DOM
 - **Type**: Integer
 - **Default**: `1000`
-- **Example**: `API_BROWSER_QUEUE_SIZE=5000`
+- **Example**: `API_BROWSER_QUEUE_SIZE=3000`

-Controls how many events are kept in memory for SSE clients.
-Increase for high-throughput scenarios, decrease to reduce memory usage.
+Controls the visual list size in the main event view.
+This is a UI display limit that affects DOM rendering performance.

+**Effect on User Experience:**

+- **Higher values** (2000-3000): More events visible in the scrollable list, but slower DOM rendering
+- **Lower values** (500-1000): Faster UI rendering, fewer events immediately visible
+- **Recommended**: 1000-3000 for balance between visibility and performance

+**Important**: This only controls what's displayed in the UI.
+Events beyond this limit are still stored in IndexedDB (controlled by storage settings below) and can be searched/filtered.

 #### `API_HTTP_CLIENT_TIMEOUT`